nitis707/JavaScript/README.md

 # JavaScript

-The Complete JavaScript Course 2024: From Zero to Expert!
+The Complete JavaScript Course: From Zero to Expert!